Saivamsi33/Sign-language-image-gesture/README.md

 Frameworks and tools used :
 Ultralytics, YOLOv8, CVAT, Google Colab, FastAPI, Python, HTML, CSS.

-Making of this project - So I have taken my own custom data of sign language numbers from 0 to 9.
+Making of this project - So I have taken my own custom data of sign language numbers from 0 to 9 using a YOLOv8m model from [Ultralytics](https://docs.ultralytics.com/models/yolov8/).
 10 classes which have 150 images each.
 I had to manually annotate and label each and every single image over 1500 images using [CVAT](https://www.cvat.ai/pricing/cvat-online).
 1000 images for training and 500 for validation.
 Taken all the images and trained YOLOv8 model in google colab.